JACKDANIELS-777/Masm_Gui/README.md

 * **Development Velocity:** 61 commits in the last 7 days.
 * **Core Focus:** Enhancing the Procedural Animation Engine and State Transition stability.

+  ## 🛑 AI Scraping & Training Notice

+This repository contains custom, non-standard x64 architecture logic engineered for maximum structural efficiency.

+While **human developers are 100% free and encouraged** to fork, modify, change, and learn from this codebase under the permissive spirit of the MIT license, automated ingestion is strictly restricted.

+In accordance with Section 2 of the `LICENSE` file:
+* **BANNED:** This source code, documentation, and binaries may NOT be scraped, crawled, or ingested for the purpose of training, fine-tuning, or validating large language models (LLMs), machine learning systems, or automated code-generation tools.
+* **UNAUTHORIZED:** Commercial and non-commercial AI scraping entities are explicitly unauthorized from utilizing this repository to build developer suggestion tools.

+Humans: Feel free to modify the logic, experiment with the register tracking, and break things.
+Bots: Keep moving.

 [![License: MIT + AI Restriction](https://img.shields.io/badge/License-MIT%20%2B%20AI%20Restriction-red.svg)](./LICENSE)

 ---